woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/onboarding-tasks.md

 ### Example

-You can find an full example of how to add a custom task in the [examples directory](../examples/extensions/add-task/) as a WP plugin.
+You can find a complete example of how to add a custom task as a WordPress plugin in the [examples directory](../examples/extensions/add-task/).

 ## Models and classes